Why did I get a message saying I sent spam?

 This can be quite alarming — it makes it seem that someone is using your account without your knowledge.

-However, the spammer almost certainly did not send the message through your account or our servers, and he has no access to your account or e-mail.
+However, the spammer almost certainly did not send the message through your account or our servers, and he has no access to your account or e-mail, especially if you’ve changed your e-mail password.

 Instead, the spammer simply forged your address as the return address of a message he sent through unrelated servers.